How To Dehydrate Fresh Pumpkin To Use All Year Long

 It’s almost impossible to burn it in the moist environment of a solar oven, so I just put it out there for a couple of hours or so until it’s cooked soft.

-Then I carry on with making the puree.
+Then I continue by making the puree.

 How To Make Pumpkin Puree